 Section 7.
 PRESIDENT.
-If a President is elected, he or she shall preside at Board of Directors meetings.
-If a President is elected, there shall also be a Vice President.
+The President shall preside at Board of Directors meetings and shall supervise, direct, and control the Corporation's activities, affairs, and officers.
 The President shall have such other powers and duties as the Board of Directors or the bylaws may require.